Skip to content

 Although quite daunting, it’s nice that nature has been left untouched.

-Bourkes Luck Potholes is one of the bigger attractions along the Panorama Route in South Africa and we were surprised at how much there was to do.
+Bourkes Luck Potholes is one of the bigger attractions along the Panorama Route in South Africa and there is actually quite a lot to do here.

 Duration: 1 Hour